PAGriAnalytics/nginx-nextjs-flask-dash/README.md

 # Next.js + Flask + Dash App with Nginx Proxy
-This repository contains a template for building a website using Next.js with a Nginx reverse proxy and a Flask API with a Dash application.
+This repository contains a template for building a website using Next.js with Nginx reverse proxy and a Flask API with a Dash application.
 You can easily create a site that includes a link to a dashboard, which will open the Dash dashboard upon clicking.

 ## Project Structure
 - The `flask` folder contains the Flask application and Dash applications.
 You can add your own Dash applications and connect them to Flask in `app.py`.